kubernetes/autoscaler/cluster-autoscaler/cloudprovider/huaweicloud/README.md

 - `region`

-    Fill in the region of the CCE here.
+    Fill in the region of the cluster here.
 For example, for region `Beijing4`:
     ```
     region=cn-north-4
     ```